heutelbeck/sapl-demos/sapl-demo-axon/README.md

 }
 ```

 For each patient, the different measurements from the different devices are available as Server-Sent Events under http://localhost:8080/api/patients/{id}/vitals/{MonitorType}/stream.
-For example: http://localhost:8080/api/patients/0/vitals/BLOOD_PRESSURE/stream provides a stream of measurements from a blood pressure monitor connected to patient ```0```.
+For example http://localhost:8080/api/patients/0/vitals/BLOOD_PRESSURE/stream provides a stream of measurements from a blood pressure monitor connected to patient ```0```.

 This stream of events is backed by the subscription query ```MonitorVitalSignOfPatient```.
-The access control policies attached to this query are not realistic, but serve to illustrate how time-series data and synamic authorization decisions changeing over time can interact in an application.
+The access control policies attached to this query are not realistic but serve to illustrate how time-series data and dynamic authorization decisions changing over time can interact in an application.
 The policy set ```src\main\resources\policies\measurements.sapl``` demonstrates how to implement a simple time-based policy set.
-Instead of time, a SAPL PDP can use arbritary external data streams, such as location tracking, other subscription queries, or IoT data.
+Instead of time, a SAPL PDP can use arbitrary external data streams, such as location tracking, other subscription queries, or IoT data.

 ```
 /*
- * Import the filter library, so that 'blacken' can be used directly instead of using the absolute name 'filter.blacken'.
+ * Import the filter library so that 'blacken' can be used directly instead of using the absolute name 'filter.blacken'.
  */
 import filter.*
 import time.*

 /*
- * In each SAPL document, the top level policy or policy set MUST have a unique name.
+ * In each SAPL document, the top-level policy or policy set MUST have a unique name.
  */
 set "fetch vital sign"

 /*
- * The 'first-applicable' combination algorithm is used here in oder to avoid 'transformation uncertainty',
+ * The 'first-applicable' combination algorithm is used here to avoid 'transformation uncertainty',
- * i.e., multiple policies which return PERMIT but do not agree about transformation of the resource.
+ * i.e., multiple policies which return PERMIT but do not agree on the transformation of the resource.
  * This algorithm evaluates policies from top to bottom in the document and stops as soon as one policy
  * yields an applicable result or errors.
  */